roadie-demo/getting-started/scaffolder/add-entry-to-monorepo/README.md

 - [ ] `fetchCatalogTemplate`: Define the monorepo directory structure.
 Default structure is `/repo-name/`.
 - [ ] `fetchTechDocsTemplate`: Define the monorepo directory structure.
 Default structure is `/repo-name/`.
 - [ ] `fetchTechDocsTemplate`: Define the monorepo directory structure.
 Default structure is `/repo-name/`.
+- [ ] `createPullRequest`: Define the monorepo repo owner and repo name